← Insights & Guides · Updated · 8 min read

 By

 AI-led research platforms in 2026 split into two methodological models that look similar from a feature comparison but produce dramatically different research output and fit dramatically different teams.
 Both produce transcripts.
 Both produce themes.
 Both run AI moderation at scale.
-Where they diverge is the method itself: async video-prompt research uses fixed text prompts in a standardized sequence, while adaptive AI interviews use conversational moderation that follows where participants lead.
+Where they diverge is the method itself: deterministic platforms ask questions along a predetermined track, while adaptive AI interviews use conversational moderation that follows where participants lead.

 Want to test the adaptive model on your live research question?
 Three free AI-moderated interviews on signup, no credit card.
 Start free →